stolostron/rhacm-docs/about/architecture.md

 # Multicluster architecture

 Red Hat Advanced Cluster Management for Kubernetes consists of several multicluster components, which are used to access and manage your clusters.
+Learn more about the architecture in the following sections, then follow the links to more detailed documentation.

 ![Architecture diagram](RHACM-arch.png)